Skip to content

 For employers, the goal is to ensure employees can receive help when they need it, not to urge them to seek help.
 Listening at scale is one way to identify support opportunities in the work environment to better promote mental health and well-being.
 Crowdsourcing, a highly transparent method of listening, is particularly powerful for creating a psychologically safe culture through its inclusive, engaging method, which invites all employees to co-create and prioritize solutions.

-When it comes to mental health and well-being, inviting employees to share and prioritize what actions can improve well-being is a powerful way to gather insights for action across all employees and foster a culture where open discussion of mental health and well-being is normalized.
-Listening at scale during major events that can increase stress or anxiety, such as recession-driven layoffs, global pandemics, or mergers and acquisitions, provides organizations with data-driven insights on the most effective actions for improving well-being while also fostering a psychologically safe culture for continued conversations on mental health.
+This is especially true during major events that can increase stress or anxiety, such as recession-driven layoffs, global pandemics and military conflicts, rapid C-suite personnel changes, and mergers and acquisitions.
+Listening during these periods provides organizations with data-driven insights on the most effective actions for improving well-being, while also fostering a psychologically safe culture for continued conversations on mental health.

 If your organization successfully creates a psychologically safe work environment, then employees should feel comfortable taking days off to de-stress, recharge, or focus on their mental health.
 Once again, this needs to be a policy that is modeled from the top down and reinforced throughout the organization.
 Encourage employees to use sick days, PTO, or even unpaid days when they need to decompress.
 Take people at their word, treat them as adults, and show empathy when mental health breaks are needed.